About

 Steve is a life member of the Foreign Correspondents' Club of Japan, of which he was elected president for the 1997-98 term.
 He also served as president of the Seoul Foreign Correspondents' Club and the Japan-America Club of The American University.
 Steve was previously on the board of governors of the Overseas Press Club of America.

-Currently, Steve served for eight years on the board of governors of the American Foreign Service Association and was vice president for broadcast of the DC chapter of AAJA.
-He is also a member of the National Press Club, SPJ, SAJA and the WHCA.
+Steve served for eight years on the board of governors of the American Foreign Service Association and was vice president for broadcast of the DC chapter of AAJA.
+He is currently on the board of governors of the National Press Club and is also a member of the SAJA, SPJ and the WHCA.

 A native of Cincinnati, Steve began his media career in Las Vegas before moving to Asia.